B*Witched – Jump Down

 You always make me feel good

 The music video for Jump Down very much complements the song as an attempt to align B*Witched with a cooler, slicker subsection of pop music.
-It’s not high-concept – in fact, it’s no concept whatsoever.
+It’s not high-concept.
+In fact, it’s no concept whatsoever.
 The group spend the duration of the song dancing in a stylised corridor dotted with pulsing spotlights; there’s more choreography than in any of the preceding music videos and it’s also the first B*Witched routine to feature back-up dancers.
-There are a plethora of distorted transition shots linking the video together – a visual gimmick again borrowing heavily from the group’s American pop peers.
-Perhaps most notably, there is a definite hint of sexuality – not just in the choreography but also in some of the close-up group shots, where B*Witched are cast in warm blue lighting and gently writhe as if at a glamour shoot.
-We’d be lying if we said there aren’t moments when it looks a little awkward – and there is definitely something missing: the denim.
-Now, it’s not to say B*Witched should’ve been confined to one clothing texture forevermore, but pop fans are creatures of habit and it’s only when you take stock of everything that you realise what a leap this video takes in the group’s narrative.
+There are a plethora of distorted transition shots linking the video together, a visual gimmick again borrowing heavily from the group’s American pop peers.
+Perhaps most notably, there is a definite hint of sexuality.
+Not just in the choreography but also in some of the close-up group shots, where B*Witched are cast in warm blue lighting and gently writhe as if at a glamour shoot (which occasionally looks a little awkward).
+The one thing most notably missing, however, is the denim.
+It’s not to say B*Witched should’ve been confined to one clothing texture forevermore, but taking stock of everything at once, this is a massive leap in the group’s image.

-And so that really brings us full-circle to the main issue confronting Jump Down.
-It throws an awful lot of new aural and visual information at us – and it’s then you start to realise that so much of B*Witched was cast aside with this single that there isn’t really much of them left at all.
-Brilliant as the song is, if you strip all the identity away from a group then there’s nothing left for their fans to buy – which might explain why Jump Down peaked at a lowly #16 and led to them being dropped.
+That really highlights the main issue confronting Jump Down.
+It throws an awful lot of new aural and visual information at B*Witched‘s fans, casting so much of their established identity aside that there isn’t really much of the group left at all.
+And that’s as good a reason as any to explain why Jump Down peaked at a lowly #16, ultimately leading to them being dropped.

-It was a difficult situation to digest – we feel that the (relative) failure of the Awake and Breathe campaign was largely a textbook example of ‘too much too soon’, but pop music in 2000 was moving at a breakneck speed and there was little time to pause for thought.
+It was a difficult situation to digest.
+The (relative) failure of the Awake and Breathe campaign was largely a textbook example of ‘too much too soon’, but pop music in 2000 was moving at a breakneck speed and there was little time to pause for thought.
 The end result was a somewhat curious juxtaposition which leaves Jump Down as a bloody brilliant pop song, but one that seems intent on doing everything it can to avoid looking or sounding like a B*Witched single.

 Related posts: